 - Fear of re-injury

-Living with chronic pain can affect your mood, making you more susceptible to depression, anxiety, and fear.
-Chronic pain causes sleep disturbances, depression, and a heightened risk of suicide.4
+Living with chronic pain can affect your mood.
+Chronic pain can make you more susceptible to depression, anxiety, and fear.
+Chronic pain can cause sleep disturbances, depression, and a heightened risk of suicide.4

 Acupuncture for Pain Relief and Mental Health

-According to recent studies, acupuncture may be a valuable adjunct therapy for those suffering from mental health disorders.4
+According to studies, acupuncture may be a valuable for those suffering from mental health disorders.4

 Chronic Pain Affects Your Heart

-Chronic pain can lead to a chronic stress reaction that causes an increase in blood pressure and heart rate.
-This stress reaction can lead to a reduced ability to fight off illnesses and diseases and can increase the risk for heart disease.5
+Chronic pain can lead to a chronic stress reaction.
+This in turn causes an increase in blood pressure and heart rate.
+This stress reaction can lead to a reduced ability to fight off illnesses and diseases.
+It can increase the risk for heart disease.5